Matt-deve/Clock_for_ChoiceScript/README.md

 ## Usage
 ### Setting the Time and Date
 #### Basics
-There are 2 methods to set an absolute time and date, by either using the manual method e.g. `*set sec 30` or, preferably by calling the `set_current` subroutine: for example, `*gosub_scene clock set_current "1/4/2001 12:34:27" ` will set the date to the first of April 2001 and the time to 34 minutes and 27 seconds past 12.
+There are 2 methods to set an absolute time and date, by either using the manual method e.g. `*set sec 30` or, preferably by calling the `set_current` subroutine: for example, `*gosub_scene clock set_current "1/4/2001 12:34:27" false` will set the date to the first of April 2001 and the time to 34 minutes and 27 seconds past 12.
 But you don't need to set a full datetime code everytime.
 Using `1/4/2000` will just set the date and leave the time unchanged, and using `12:34` would change the hour and minute but leave the seconds and date unchanged.

 *NOTE!* Dates are parsed in **ascending** units i.e. day month year!
 Times are parsed in **descending** units i.e. hour minute seconds!

+The `set_current` subroutine also requires a `boolean` as a second parameter.
+This tells the parser whether it should resolve any datetime overflows in the datetime code you passed.
+For example, `*gosub_scene clock set_current "1/4/2001 12:34:66" true` would resolve to *April 1st 2001, 12:35:06*.
 #### Formatting Marks
 When using `set_current` (or `travel` - more later) certain formatting marks denote the unit of the preceding number.

-`.` `,` or `/` indicates the numbers relate to a date,
+`.` `,` `-` or `/` indicates the numbers relate to a date,

 `:` indicates a time, and